joeferner/redis-commander/README.md

 More information can be found in the documentation at [docs/configuration.md](docs/configuration.md) and [docs/connections.md](docs/connections.md).

+*Remark: Errors on image startup with "permission denied" on config files might be caused due to wrong runtime users running the image. "docker compose" in recent versions does not pick up the user defined inside the Dockerfile and uses some other user, therefor it should be explicit set inside the docker-compose.yml file as shown in the example file.*

 ## Environment Variables

 These environment variables can be used starting Redis Commander as normal